-Whether you’re young or old, work is there oftentimes like an annoying little brother – following you wherever you go, preventing you from doing the things you actually want to do, and finding every opportunity to make you cave in and say: “you’re ruining my life!”
+Whether we’re is young or old, work is there like an annoying little brother following us wherever we go, preventing us from doing the things we actually want to do, and finding every opportunity to make us cave in and say: “you’re ruining my life!”

 But what if this wasn’t the way it was intended?